 View the list of archived Multistate Tax alerts.

-1 See “Resolution Adopting Amendments to the Multistate Tax Commission's Model General Allocation and Apportionment Regulations,” Special Meeting of the MTC (February 24, 2017), a copy of which is accessible here.
+1 See “Resolution Adopting Amendments to the Multistate Tax Commission's Model General Allocation and Apportionment Regulations,” Special Meeting of the MTC (February 24, 2017).

 3 See “Resolution Adopting Amendments to the Multistate Tax Commission's Model General Allocation and Apportionment Regulations,” Special Meeting of the MTC (February 24, 2017), and summary of the MTC Uniformity Project: Sections 17 & 1 at www.mtc.gov for more details.

-4 See “Drafter’s Notes” included with the MTC Model General Allocation & Apportionment Regulations with Amendments and MTC Model General Allocation & Apportionment Regulations with Amendments, as formally adopted on February 24, 2017, a copy of which is accessible here.
+4 See “Drafter’s Notes” included with the MTC Model General Allocation & Apportionment Regulations with Amendments and MTC Model General Allocation & Apportionment Regulations with Amendments, as formally adopted on February 24, 2017.

 8 Examples of 2017 market-based sourcing legislative proposals incorporating some aspects found within the Compact and/or Amended Model General Allocation and Apportionment Regulations include: Ark.
 HB 2100, 91st Gen. Ass., 2017 Reg.
 Sess.; Mont.
 HB 511, 65th Leg., 2017 Reg.
 Sess.; N.C.
 SB 325, 2017 Leg., Reg.
 Sess.; and Ore.
 HB 2048, 79th Leg.
 Ass., 2017 Reg.
 Sess.